How Much Should I Keep in an Emergency Fund?

 - Providing you with peace of mind.
 More than 60% of people say that money is a regular source of stress in their lives.
 Factors related to money, such as personal debt level, getting enough food to eat and being able to afford housing costs, are also significant sources of stress in people’s lives.
 Setting up an emergency fund assures you that should your financial situation change, you have a safety net in place to catch you.

 - Helping you avoid more expensive financial solutions.
 You can find ways to cover an unexpected expense if you don’t have cash on hand or savings.
 Taking out a personal loan, using a credit card or borrowing money from someone you know are all ways to manage an unplanned-for expense.
 Borrowing money can be expensive, once you add in interest and other fees.
-Establishing an emergency fund provides you with the cash you might need for a surprise expense or in case your financial situation changes.
+Establishing an emergency fund provides you with the cash you might need for a surprise expense or in case your financial situation changes and can help you avoid debt.

-When you set up and contribute to your emergency fund, it can be helpful to have a list of situations or expenses that constitute an emergency.
-Knowing when it’s appropriate to use the money in your emergency savings account can give you a sense of what you are working toward and help you understand how much you want to save.
+When you set up your emergency fund, it can be helpful to have a list of situations or expenses that constitute an emergency.
+Knowing when it’s appropriate to use the money in your emergency savings account can give you a sense of how much you want to save.
 A few things you might classify as an emergency include:

 - Job change: Although people commonly associate a job loss with a need for an emergency fund, other job-related circumstances might improve if you have a financial cushion behind you.
 You or your partner might leave a full-time job and go back to school, one of you could cut back on hours worked to spend more time with your children, or you might find a “dream job” that pays less than you currently earn.
 As you adjust to your new life and job situation, an emergency fund can provide support.